aamodpant15/stickies-shortcut/README.md

 Now, a method of activation may be added as per personal choice (for example, keyboard shortcut through **System Preferences > Keyboard > Shortcuts > Services**

-Since I have MacBook with a touchpad, I like to go to **System Preferences > Keyboard**, and in the dropdown menu for **"Press Fn key to"**, I choose **"Show Quick Actions"**.
+Since I have MacBook with a touchpad, I like to go to **System Preferences > Keyboard**, and in the dropdown menu for **"Press Fn key to"**, choose **"Show Quick Actions"**.
 Now, at any time, if you press the fn key, your touchbar will show this-

 ![Quick Actions, touchbar](https://github.com/aamodpant15/OSX/blob/master/touchbarSS.png)